-- (a) "Ceding insurer" means an insurer or reinsurer that is counterparty to an assuming reinsurer under a reinsurance agreement; - (b) "Collateral" means assets, such as cash and letters of credit, pledged by the reinsurer for the benefit of the ceding insurer or reinsurer to guarantee or secure the assuming reinsurer's liabilities to the ceding insurer arising from a reinsurance agreement; - (c) "Credit for reinsurance or credit for risk mitigation effects of reinsurance agreements" means the right of a ceding insurer under prudential regulatory framework to recognise amounts due from assuming reinsurers relating to paid and unpaid losses on ceded risks as assets or reductions from liabilities respectively; - (d) "Group" means two or more undertakings, at least one of which is an insurance or reinsurance undertaking, where one has control over one or more insurance or reinsurance undertakings or other non-regulated undertaking; - (e) "Group Supervision" means the application of regulatory and prudential oversight by a supervisory authority to an insurance or reinsurance group for purposes including protecting policyholders and other consumers, and promoting financial stability and global engagement; - (f) "Home Party" means the Party in whose territory the worldwide parent of the insurance or reinsurance group or undertaking has its head office or is domiciled; - (g) "Home supervisory authority" means a supervisory authority from the Home Party; - (h) "Host Party" means the Party in which the insurance or reinsurance group or undertaking has operations, but is not the territory in which the worldwide parent undertaking of the insurance or reinsurance group or undertaking has its head office or is domiciled;
+- (a) "Ceding insurer" means an insurer or reinsurer that is counterparty to an assuming reinsurer under a reinsurance agreement; - (b) "Collateral" means assets, such as cash and letters of credit, pledged by the reinsurer for the benefit of the ceding insurer or reinsurer to guarantee or secure the assuming reinsurer's liabilities to the ceding insurer arising from a reinsurance agreement; - (c) "Credit for reinsurance or credit for risk mitigation effects of reinsurance agreements" means the right of a ceding insurer under prudential regulatory framework to recognise amounts due from assuming reinsurers relating to paid and unpaid losses on ceded risks as assets or reductions from liabilities respectively; - (d) "Group" means two or more undertakings, at least one of which is an insurance or reinsurance undertaking, where one has control over one or more insurance or reinsurance undertakings or other non-regulated undertaking; - (e) "Group Supervision" means the application of regulatory and prudential oversight by a supervisory authority to an insurance or reinsurance group for purposes including protecting policyholders and other consumers, and promoting financial stability and global engagement; - (f) "Home Party" means the Party in whose territory the worldwide parent of the insurance or reinsurance group or undertaking has its head office or is domiciled; - (g) "Home supervisory authority" means a supervisory authority from the Home Party; - (h) "Host Party" means the Party in which the insurance or reinsurance group or undertaking has operations, but is not the territory in which the worldwide parent undertaking of the insurance or reinsurance group or undertaking has its head office or is domiciled; - (i) "Host supervisory authority" means a supervisory authority from the Host Party; - (j) "Insurer" means an undertaking which is authorised or licensed to take up or engage in the business of direct or primary insurance; - (k) "Parent" means a regulated or unregulated undertaking that directly or indirectly owns or controls another undertaking; - (l) "Personal Data" means any information relating to an identified or identifiable natural person;

-- (i) "Host supervisory authority" means a supervisory authority from the Host Party; - (j) "Insurer" means an undertaking which is authorised or licensed to take up or engage in the business of direct or primary insurance; - (k) "Parent" means a regulated or unregulated undertaking that directly or indirectly owns or controls another undertaking; - (1) "Personal Data" means any information relating to an identified or identifiable natural person; - (m) "Reinsurer" means an undertaking which is authorised or licensed to take up or engage in the business of reinsurance activities; - (n) "Reinsurance activities" means the activity consisting of accepting risks ceded by an insurer or by another reinsurer; - (o) "Reinsurance agreement" means a contract whereby an assuming reinsurer has accepted risk ceded by an insurer or reinsurer; - (p) "Supervisory authority" means any insurance and reinsurance supervisor in the UK or in the United States; - (q) "Undertaking" means any entity engaged in economic activity; - (r) "United Kingdom" or "UK" means the United Kingdom and any territory for whose international relations it is responsible and which was bound by the Bilateral Agreement Between the United States of America and the European Union on Prudential Measures Regarding Insurance and Reinsurance on 4 April 2018; - (s) "U.S. State" means any State, commonwealth, territory, or possession of the United States, the District of Columbia, the Commonwealth of Puerto Rico, the Commonwealth of the Northern Mariana Islands, American Samoa, Guam, or the United States Virgin Islands; - (t) "Worldwide" means all operations or activities of a group wherever they occur; and - (u) "Worldwide parent undertaking" means the ultimate parent undertaking of a group.
+- (m) "Reinsurer" means an undertaking which is authorised or licensed to take up or engage in the business of reinsurance activities; - (n) "Reinsurance activities" means the activity consisting of accepting risks ceded by an insurer or by another reinsurer; - (o) "Reinsurance agreement" means a contract whereby an assuming reinsurer has accepted risk ceded by an insurer or reinsurer; - (p) "Supervisory authority" means any insurance and reinsurance supervisor in the European Union or in the United States; - (q) "Undertaking" means any entity engaged in economic activity; - (r) "U.S. State" means any State, commonwealth, territory, or possession of the United States, the District of Columbia, the Commonwealth of Puerto Rico, the Commonwealth of the Northern Mariana Islands, American Samoa, Guam, or the United States Virgin Islands; - (s) "Worldwide" means all operations or activities of a group wherever they occur; and - (t) "Worldwide parent undertaking" means the ultimate parent undertaking of a group.